 Fort Wayne has taken a breed-neutral approach to prevention of dog bites.
-The city’s ordinances include:
+The city of Fort Wayne’s ordinances include:

 - A leash law that requires a dog to be under the control of a leash whenever the owner or attendant takes the dog off the property.

 - A law that allows Fort Wayne Animal Care & Control to classify a dog as being “potentially dangerous” and take measures that can prevent attacks.